ARKAN & IRBELA

 Programs

-Gabi Briggs framed ARKAN & IRBELA within a broader project, grounded in her familial connection to Anaiwan Country and formalised by her PhD research.
+A series of programs, open to the public and closed for mob, framed ARKAN & IRBELA within a broader project, grounded in Gabi Briggs' familial connection to Anaiwan Country and formalised by her PhD research.

-Hosted by Gabi Briggs, KARA explored the Anaiwan Skinship System, manifesting Anaiwan reality, identity and ethics derived from Country and the relationships it sustains.
-It offered Anaiwan people the opportunity to foster a deeper understanding of Anaiwan identity and connection to Place, while navigating the complexities of cultural revitalisation.
+Hosted by Gabi Briggs, this workshop explored the Anaiwan Skinship System, manifesting reality, identity and ethics derived from Country and the relationships it sustains.

 A series of maroon stick figure drawings arranged in horizontal rows, with some figures appearing to be in motion against a white wall.